 - Malek National Library and Museum (pictured below)

-What is visiting Tehran without actually visiting the Great Bazar?
+What is visiting Tehran without actually visiting the Tehran Grand Bazaar?
 Be sure to take your time here, the bazar, like in most of Iran’s cities, are absolutely massive.
 And with little hallways left and right it is easy to get lost… The Bazar is separated into several districts, from clothing to kitchen utilities, to carpets to shoes, you will find (almost) everything here, although it might take you a while to find it.
+Wander around the never ending amount of small alleys, snack on some falafel and drink some fresh pomegranate juice while getting lost in the bazar.
 Last but definitely not least on the list of things to do in Tehran!